 For those living in Wicker Park, Bucktown and nearby neighborhoods, there have been very few options when it comes to flexible office space.
 Assemble’s new location offers a number of offices that can accommodate 1-10 employees.
 If you’re an entrepreneur or a part of a small business and you live in the neighborhood, you’ll find the perfect work environment at Assemble.

 Assemble members get complimentary access to all of our locations.
-Book a free conference room in the West Loop with a client located there or coworkers out of Minneapolis while you’re there on a business trip.
+Book a free conference room in the West Loop with a client located there.
 Being an Assemble member gives you flexibility and convenience when you need it.

 Wicker Park is home to many of Chicago’s favorite restaurants, bars and clubs.
 Grab lunch with coworkers at Smoke Daddy (across the street from Assemble) or catch a concert at Subterranean after work.